Razzaz/tf-rcs/README.md

 # Rock, Paper, Scissor Classification using Keras

-Intro machine learning by Udacity
+Intro machine learning by Dicoding in Collaboration with Indosat Ooredoo